mark-cooper/cspace_vagrantbox/README.md

 vagrant ssh
 ```

-To the complete the installation follow the instruction from the "After installation" section of the [CollectionSpace wiki](http://wiki.collectionspace.org/display/DOC/Automated+installer+for+CollectionSpace+4.1).
+To complete the installation follow the instructions from the "After installation" section of the [CollectionSpace wiki](http://wiki.collectionspace.org/display/DOC/Automated+installer+for+CollectionSpace+4.1).

 To access CollectionSpace in the browser: